DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Experiments

 \subsection{Implementation Details}

 We use ResNet-50~\cite{he2016deep}, pre-trained on nuImages~\cite{caesar2020nuscenes} by MMDetection~\cite{chen2019mmdetection}, as our image backbone and adjust the input image resolution to 256×704.
 In the LiDAR branch, we aggregate LiDAR sweeps from 10 adjacent timestamps as input and initiate training from scratch.
 Data augmentation techniques, such as scaling, rotation, and flipping, are applied to the input images, and we also perform random flipping in the BEV space.
 The loss weights are configured as $\lambda_l=0.25$ and $\lambda=0.01$.
 We adopt the AdamW optimizer~\cite{loshchilov2017decoupled} with a cosine annealing learning rate scheduler, incorporating a warmup phase, and set the initial learning rate to 2e-4.
 Unless conducting ablation experiments, we train our DAOcc using CBGS~\cite{zhu2019class} for 6 epochs, the input point cloud range is set to [-54.0, -54.0, -5.0, 54.0, 54.0, 3.0] and the voxel size is set to [0.075, 0.075, 0.2].
-All models are trained on 8 NVIDIA RTX4090 GPUs with a batch size of 4.
-Additionally, if the camera visible mask is not used during training, we randomly discard 80\% of empty voxels, consistent with Zhao \etal~\cite{zhao3d}.
-Temporal information fusion, exponential moving average (EMA) for weight parameter and test-time augmentation is \textbf{not} used.
+All models are trained on 4 NVIDIA RTX4090 GPUs with a batch size of 4.
+Additionally, if the camera visible mask is not used during training, we randomly discard 80\% of empty voxels, consistent with Zhao \textit{et al.}~\cite{zhao3d}.
+Temporal information fusion and test-time augmentation are \textbf{not} used in any experiment.
+Unless otherwise stated, exponential moving average (EMA) for weight parameter is not used.